 Kiri Piahana-Wong is a New Zealander of Māori (Ngāti Ranginui), Chinese and Pākehā (English) ancestry.
 She is a poet and editor, and her work has appeared in many journals and anthologies, most recently in Overland, The Cordite Poetry Review, Essential New Zealand Poems (Godwit), A Treasury of NZ Poems for Children (Random House), Dear Heart: 150 New Zealand Love Poems (Godwit), and Puna Wai Kōrero (AUP).
 Her first poetry collection, Night Swimming, was released in 2013.
 In 2015 she co-edited an edition of JAAM magazine.
 Kiri is an MC at Poetry Live, New Zealand’s longest-running live poetry venue.
 She is also the publisher at Anahera Press (est. 2011), a small publishing house that specializes in publishing poetry collections and novels by Māori and Pasifika writers.
 See www.anahera.co.nz.
 In another life, Kiri was a sailor, surfer and world traveller.
 However these days she likes to stay home with her boyfriend and small cat Pickle in their little house in the middle of miles of fields in north-west Auckland.

-With Alex Pruteanu, Kiri guest edited September 2016: MOTEL.
+With Alex Pruteanu, Kiri guest edited the September 2016: MOTEL issue of Flash Frontier.

 Alex Pruteanu is author of novella Short Lean Cuts and the collection Gears, both available at Amazon, Barnes & Noble, and Powell’s Books.
 His forthcoming novel, The Sun Eaters, is scheduled to be released in 2017 by Červená Barva Press.
 He has published fiction in Guernica, [PANK], Specter Literary Magazine, The Prague Revue, The Stockholm Review of Literature and others.

-With Kiri Piahana-Wong, Alex guest edited September 2016: MOTEL.
+With Kiri Piahana-Wong, Alex guest edited the September 2016: MOTEL issue of Flash Frontier.